San Tan Valley, Arizona: 2020 census

+2010 census

-In 2020 San Tan Valley had a population of 99,894.
-The racial and ethnic composition of the population was 68.7% white, 5.0% black or African American, 1.4% Native American, 1.9% Asian, 0.4% Pacific Islander, 13.4% two more or races, 9.3% reporting some other race.
-The population was 25.4% Hispanic or Latino (of any race).
+As of the 2010 census, there were 81,321 people.
+The racial and ethnic composition of the population was 66.2% non-Hispanic white, 5.0% black or African American, 1.2% Native American, 2.1% Asian, 0.3% Pacific Islander, 0.2% non-Hispanic reporting some other race and 23.4% Hispanic or Latino.

 Education

 San Tan Valley is serviced by the following school districts.
 Each district has its own high school located within San Tan Valley: